Michigan Indian Leadership Program (MILP)

 - An official transcript (including classes in progress)

-Applications are available for downloading, via email or phone.
-If you plan to download the application, make sure your computer has Adobe Reader.
+Applications are available for downloading here, via email or by telephone request.
+If you plan to download the application, please make sure your computer has Adobe Reader.

 If requesting an application by email please, place in the subject heading of your email "Requesting MILP Application" and include your name, email address and mailing address in the body of the email to firstname.lastname@example.org.